 Data Analytics – We’re using data more frequently and in new ways to enhance our compliance programs.
 This includes experimenting with using data analytics to monitor transactions and detect excursions that might signal fraud or other inappropriate behavior.
 Also, we’re using data to conduct root cause analysis of misconduct validated by our investigations group.

 Our ethics and compliance team, led by Chief Compliance Officer Tiffany Scurry, sets ever more ambitious goals each year as they search for new ways to train, educate and sensitize our colleagues to the criticality of ethics in the workplace.
 The challenges facing a large, global company increase in number and complexity each year, so the effort and commitment of our employees has to scale to meet those challenges.
 I have enormous faith in our employees, and the team we’ve assembled today is the most committed to doing business the right way than any other I’ve worked with in my 20 years with Western Digital.
-I’m looking forward to what we will accomplish together in 2020 and beyond.
+I’m looking forward to what we will accomplish together as one of the world’s most ethical companies in 2020 and beyond.

 - Read our press release with Ethisphere

 - Explore our Corporate Responsibility & Sustainability Report